FSD Logo - White

 FSD supplies the necessary equipment, accompanies the installation of hydroponic structures and trains the beneficiaries to grow various vegetables and herbs so that they can sell them in markets and restaurants.

-Video Mine victim assistance Colombia
+Video Mine victim assistance Colombia2

 Timeline